hyper-prog/smtherm/README.md

 ============================================

 SMTherm is a thermostat daemon written in C that monitors the ambient temperature using DHT22 sensors.
-It designed to run on Raspberri Pi and can even take into account the data of several thermometers and make complex decisions about starting or stopping the heating.
+It designed to run on RaspberryPi and can even take into account the data of several thermometers and make complex decisions about starting or stopping the heating.
 The program communicates via a TCP interface and, in addition to controlling the heating, stores the temperature data of the last 3 days in a ring buffer.